 Xero Free Online Support

-Xero offer free online support, which is great to know that you can access help online if you need it.
+Xero offers free online support, which is great to know that you can access help online if you need it.
 The support is, however, email support only, rather than chat.
 Xero staff will try to get back to you within 24-48 hours, but if your question is complex then it may require further emails so can be slow in solving issues.
-They also do not offer telephone support, which is great on your phone bill, but if something pops up that you urgently need help on their support systems may not suffice your needs.
+They also do not offer telephone support, which is great on your phone bill, but if something pops up that you urgently need help their support systems may not suffice your needs.

 Xero manages all of your payroll needs, including:

 - Automatically calculating Superannuation contributions and entitlements for employees.